 Computer Slaves

 As Ian McEwan makes clear in his 2019 novel, Machines Like Me, the point of making a humanoid robot is to use it as a sex toy and a dishwasher.
 The drive to dehumanize people into cyborgs or to humanize robots probably grows out of the fact that it is no longer considered okay to enslave ordinary humans (or spouses).
 I suspect that those who want a humanoid computer want a perfect mate, who knows everything about the master, can anticipate his every thought and move, and responds accordingly.
-Such perfection in a mate does not allow it to express its own opinions or come up with its own goals and purposes.
+Such perfection in a mate does not allow it to express its own opinions or come up with its own goals and purposes, which is what it means to be intelligent.

 You are amazing just as you are, with your wonky neurons and your viscous brain.
 And if we perfect our external tools and use them wisely, we can be even better.